5 Reasons to Use MCT Oil for Ketosis:

 Natural Sources of MCTs:

 The best natural source of MCTs are found in coconut oil.
 Palm oil, camphor tree oil, goat’s milk and grass-fed butter or ghee are all good sources of MCTs as well.
 Coconut oil is nature’s richest source of C12 lauric acid.
 Lauric acid is very good for the immune system which is one of the reasons why coconut oil has such tremendous health benefits.

 Many individuals thrive off of grass-fed dairy products such as raw milk, kefir, yogurt and cheese.
 Other individuals struggle with the lactose and the dairy proteins casein and whey.
 Grass-fed butter and ghee are typically well tolerated by most individuals.

 Ghee is the only dairy product that is fully pure of casein, lactose and whey.
 When I have a client with skin issues (eczema or acne), autoimmune issues or leaky gut, I always start by removing all dairy except grass-fed ghee, which is often well-tolerated.

 You can also get a pure MCT oil that is concentrated caprylic and capric acid.
-These are processed in a manufacturing plant to remove all the longer chain fats and other compounds except these two fatty acids.
-But be careful with the brand you purchase as it is important to get one that is tested for purity and heavy metals.
+An MCT oil is processed in a manufacturing plant to remove all the longer chain fats and other compounds except these two fatty acids.
+But be careful with the brand of MCT oil you purchase as it is important to get one that is tested for purity and heavy metals.

 This is the smallest chain MCT at 6 carbon chains.
 There is an extremely small amount of this in our normal food supply.
 It has the potential to cause digestive problems including diarrhea and throat burning.